What Determines the Best Car Subwoofers? A Comparison

 Stitched Tinsel Leads: Preventing Breakage or Shorting Out

 When you look at the tinsel leads on the woofer, a lot of manufacturers will use a simple loop technique from the terminals through the spider, connecting to the voice coil assembly.
-All Rockford Fosgate Punch and Power speakers utilize a stitched tinsel leads, so it’s actually stitched to the spider.
-The advantage is it maintains control, it helps with flexibility, and helps prevent any issues with breakage or shorting out.
+All Rockford Fosgate Punch and Power speakers utilize stitched tinsel leads, giving them a wide range of flexibility while carrying high levels of voltage to the voice coil.
+They are periodically stitched to the spider to prevent “tinsel lead slap” at high excursions.
+The advantage is maintained control, it helps with flexibility, and helps prevent any issues with breakage or shorting out.

-With state-of-the-art sub spiders and stitched tensile leads, your subwoofer is built to last while it delivers earth-shaking bass.
+With state-of-the-art sub spiders and stitched tensile leads, your subwoofer is built to last while delivering earth-shaking bass.

 Power Ranges of Rockford Fosgate Subwoofers